 |Calgary Skyscraper Map|

-The map is centered on the tallest building marked for the city, Oxford Place (proposed).
+The map is centered on the tallest building marked for the city, Brookfield Place Calgary Tower One.
 Zoom-in to the map (double-click) and pan-around (click + drag) to see all buildings.
 Click on a building's marker to open the information page for that building.
 Only highrise buildings are marked on the map and the collection may not be comprehensive.
 See below for more information.

 |Total buildings marked - ||Total visible markers - |

 Browser PerformanceBecause of the large number of elements contained within a map it is important to use a web browser which can adequately handle the task of displaying the maps.
 Google Chrome performs the best, Firefox is second, and Microsoft Internet Explorer is third.

 Linking to a MapYou can link to a map that you have altered with the map controls, simply use the Map URL found below the map.
 You can copy the URL to your computer's clipboard by right-clicking the Map URL link and selecting "Copy link address" (Chrome) or "Copy Link Location" (Firefox) or "Copy Shortcut" (IE).
 When this special URL is used to load a map all of the previous changes to the map, such as map position, zoom level and building selection, will be retained.